Runner says tainted burrito led to test for banned substance

-Shelby Houlihan, the American record holder in the 1,500 and 5,000 meters, posted on social media that she’s been banned for four years following a positive test for what she concluded was a tainted pork burrito.
+Shelby Houlihan, the American record holder in the 1,500 and 5,000 meters, was banned for four years after failing to prove that tainted pork caused her positive test for an anabolic steroid, sport’s highest court said Tuesday.

+Houlihan blamed a pork burrito bought at a Mexican street food truck when she revealed her doping case in an announcement on her Instagram account Monday.

-Houlihan’s announcement on her Instagram account Monday arrives days before the start of U.S. Olympic track and field trials in Eugene, Oregon, where the top three in each event earn a spot to the postponed Tokyo Games.
-She finished 11th at the 2016 Rio de Janeiro Olympics in the 5,000 meters.
+A case that went ahead in secret for five months was published days before the start of U.S. Olympic track and field trials in Eugene, Oregon, where the top three in each event earn a spot to the postponed Tokyo Games.
+Houlihan finished 11th at the 2016 Rio de Janeiro Olympics in the 5,000 meters.

+The Court of Arbitration for Sport confirmed Tuesday its panel of judges “unanimously determined that Shelby Houlihan had failed” to prove how the anabolic steroid nandrolone got into her system.

+The case was fast-tracked with the consent of all parties to be heard on June 4 by video link with the court in Lausanne, Switzerland.
+The verdict was announced without a detailed verdict.

 Houlihan made a list of all the food she ate leading up to a Dec.
-15 test that produced the adverse analytical finding for the anabolic steroid.
+15 test that detected the anabolic steroid.

 “We concluded that the most likely explanation was a burrito purchased and consumed approximately 10 hours before that drug test from an authentic Mexican food truck that serves pig offal near my house in Beaverton, Oregon,” Houlihan wrote.
 “I notified the AIU that I believed this was the source.”